cds-snc/gcds-examples/packages/create-gcds-app/README.md

 # create-gcds-app

-Create a new project from official [GC Design System](https://design-system.canada.ca/) starter templates.
+Create a new project from [GC Design System](https://design-system.canada.ca/) starter templates.

 > **Note:** This tool is currently in testing and not yet officially supported.
 It is available in English only.
 French documentation is coming soon.